n8n-io/n8n-docs/docs/nodes/credentials/Zendesk/README.md

 1. Access your Zendesk dashboard.
 2. Click on the gear icon on the left.
-3. Click on the API tab on the left.
+3. Click on API under the *Channels* section.
 4. Click the plus icon under Token Access.
 5. Use your Zendesk email, URL and the API token in your Zendesk credentials.